-- FOR the election of William J. Link, Ph.D., Robert Warner and Shweta Singh Maniar as Class II directors to serve for a three-year term; - FOR the amendment of the Company's certificate of amendment to reflect new Delaware law provisions regarding officer exculpation; and - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+- FOR the election of Julie B. Andrews, Robert J. Palmisano and Tamara R. Fountain, M.D., as Class III directors to serve for a three-year term; - FOR the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement; - FOR the option of every "one year" as the frequency with which stockholders are provided an advisory vote on executive compensation; and

+• FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.